signl4/docs/integrations/zoho-flow/zoho flow.md

 ---
 # SIGNL4 Integration with Soho Flow

+When critical events happen, SIGNL4 is the fastest way to alert your staff, engineers, or other teams on call and “in the field”.
+SIGNL4 provides reliable notifications via mobile app push, text and voice calls with tracking, escalations and duty scheduling.

+[Zoho Flow](https://www.zoho.com/flow/) helps you to automate your business workflows by connecting your apps.
+You can build smart integrations to break the information silos in your business.

+Pairing Zoho Flow with SIGNL4 can enhance your daily operations with an extension to your team wherever it is.
+The integration allows you to know when a critical issue has occurred.

 The integration of Zoho Flow and SIGNL4 is done using a custom function.
 In our example we send task information from a ClickUp to our SIGNL4 team.

 ![Flow Builder](zoho-flow-builder.png)